 sudo yum install epel-release sudo yum update sudo yum install mod_ssl openssl

-Before install the Let’s Encrypt SSL domain should be well accessed and use the Apache virtual host.
-Read the tutorial how to Install Apache on CentOS 8.
+Before installing the Let’s Encrypt SSL domain should be well accessed and use the Apache virtual host.
+Read the tutorial on how to Install Apache on CentOS 8.

 Step 2.
 Install Certbot.

 Certbot is a free command-line tool that simplifies the process for obtaining and renewing Let’s Encrypt SSL certificates from and auto-enabling HTTPS on your server:

 wget https://dl.eff.org/certbot-auto sudo mv certbot-auto /usr/local/bin/certbot-auto sudo chown root /usr/local/bin/certbot-auto sudo chmod 0755 /usr/local/bin/certbot-auto

 Then, run this command to get a certificate and have Certbot edit your Apache configuration automatically to serve it, turning on HTTPS access in a single step:

 Step 3.
 Set up automatic renewal let’s encrypt.

 The SSL certificate is only valid for 90 days, for the certificate update run renew:

 echo "0 0,12 * * * root python -c 'import random; import time; time.sleep(random.random() * 3600)' && /usr/local/bin/certbot-auto renew" | sudo tee -a /etc/crontab > /dev/null

 You can ensure that Certbot created your SSL certificate correctly by using the SSL Server Test from the cloud security company Qualys.
 Open the following link in your preferred web browser, replacing